Shop All

 An olive oil’s smoke point depends on the type of olive oil.
 At Mueloliva, we produce many different types of olive oil:

-2. Mueloliva Extra Light olive oil: which is refined, has a higher smoke point of approximately 240°C. This makes it a perfect option for high-heat cooking methods like frying and baking.
+2. Mueloliva Extra Light olive oil: This refined olive oil has an even higher smoke point of approximately 240°C. This makes it a perfect option for high-heat cooking methods like deep-frying and baking.

-3. Mueloliva Pomace olive oil has a similar smoke point to Mueloliva Extra Light at 240°C making it suitable for all types of frying and baking.
+3. Mueloliva Pomace olive oil has a similar smoke point to Mueloliva Extra Light at 240°C, making it suitable for all types of deep-frying and baking.

 What is olive oil acidity and why is it important?